laravel/nova-docs/4.0/resources/fields.md

 - VaporFile
 - VaporImage

-#### Toggle field visibility
+#### Toggling Field Visibility

-One common use-case for dependent fields is toggling field visibility based on value from another field, you can do this by using `hide` and `show` method:
+One common use-case for dependent fields is toggling field visibility based on the value of another field.
+You can accomplish this using the `hide` and `show` methods:

 ```php
 use Laravel\Nova\Fields\BelongsTo;